mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/event-store-kafka-using-livy.md

 > **Note:** See [MapR Data Science Refinery Support by MapR Core Version](https://mapr.com/docs/61/DataScienceRefinery/DSRSupportByCoreVersion.html) for limitations in version support when accessing MapR Event Store.

+[Configure the Livy interpreter](https://mapr.com/docs/61/Zeppelin/ConfigureLivyInterpreter.html#task_t1d_4yj_qbb).
+Make sure to follow the steps described in the Spark Jobs section to allow Spark jobs to run in parallel.

 The example references a stream named `test_stream` created in the path `/streaming_test/test_stream`.
 The stream contains a topic called `test_topic`.
 You can use the following commands to create this stream and topic, but you cannot run them in Zeppelin; they must be run in a MapR cluster.

 ```